RostislavST/SocketLite/README.md

 Works with ReactiveUI framework
 UWP platform removed

-SocketLite.nuspec edite to work from Mac OS
+SocketLite.nuspec edited to work from Mac OS